naveenkumar-interns/Hackathon-Task-Intelligent-Face-Tracker-with-Auto--Registration-and-Visitor-Counting-/README.md

 ## License
 This project is provided as-is for educational and research purposes.
 Ensure compliance with any third-party library licenses (e.g., YOLOv8, InsightFace, OpenCV).

+This project is a part of a hackathon run by https://katomaran.com